 Be there on December 21st at sunset and you’ll see what all the fuss is about.

-Location: 71 miles / 1h 8 min north of st George
+Location: 71 miles / 1 hour 8 minutes north of St. George

 This irrigation reservoir was built in 1918, but quickly became the preferred swimming hole of a generation of skinny dippers.
 Nowadays there's a path around the perimeter and picnic areas for a lovely day out (don’t forget the kayaks/paddle boards).
 The west side has a beach of imported sand that is perfect for kids to run amok.